cttdev/sierpinski/docs/index.md

     scad_render_to_file(a, filepath="sierpinski-{}-{}-{}.scad".format(iterations, size, solid_model_offset), include_orig_code=False)
 ```

 Since the recursion is handled during the OpenSCAD code generation, the generated file size grows exponentially with the number of iterations so you shouldn't really generate anything over 6 iterations with this code.
-However, the method used can be relatively easily reworked into pure OpenSCAD code to get around the file size limitations.
+However, the method used can be easily reworked into pure OpenSCAD code to get around the file size limitations.
+This is left as an excerise for the reader.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/16441759/160354859-0dbb073e-5385-4350-9cb4-e03ad5af2044.png" alt>